canibanoglu/tango_with_django_book/chapters/bing_search.rst

 	    # Return the list of results to the calling function.
 	    return results

-The logic of the function above can be broadly split into six main tasks.
+The logic of the function above can be broadly split into six main tasks:

 	* First, the function prepares for connecting to Bing by preparing the URL that we'll be requesting.
 	* The function then prepares authentication, making use of your Bing API key.
 Make sure you replace ``<api_key>`` with your actual Bing API key, otherwise you'll be going nowhere!
 	* We then connect to the Bing API through the command ``urllib2.urlopen(search_url)``.
 The results from the server are read and saved as a string.
 	* This string is then parsed into a Python dictionary object using the ``json`` Python package.
 	* We loop through each of the returned results, populating a ``results`` dictionary.
 For each result, we take the ``title`` of the page, the ``link`` or URL and a short ``summary`` of each returned result.
 	* The dictionary is returned by the function.

 Notice that results are passed from Bing's servers as JSON.
 This is because we explicitly specify to use JSON in our initial request - check out the ``search_url`` variable which we define.
 If an error occurs when attempting to connect to Bing's servers, the error is printed to the terminal via the ``print`` statement within the ``except`` block.

 .. note:: There are many different parameters that the Bing Search API can handle which we don't cover here.
-If you're interesting in seeing how to tailor your results to a specific market for exampe, check out the `Bing Search API Migration Guide and FAQ <http://datamarket.azure.com/dataset/bing/search>`_.
+If you're interested in seeing how to tailor your results, check out the `Bing Search API Migration Guide and FAQ <http://datamarket.azure.com/dataset/bing/search>`_.

 Putting Search into Rango
 -------------------------